 At Sentinel, we are proud of where we come from.
 As a newspaper, we reported on all the daily and weekly activities of our community and to this day the Hempstead Sentinel is the most accurate record of daily life for the Village of Hempstead (our papers are immortalized in microfiche at the Hempstead Public Library).

 We are also excited about where we are going.
 With eyes on the future, we serve the business world by delivering creative print solutions.
-Over our 158 years of business we have embraced change while never losing focus on why we are in business: to provide our clients with the most effective print and marketing solutions within their budget.
+Celebrating 160 years of business we have embraced change while never losing focus on why we are in business: to provide our clients with the most effective print and marketing solutions within their budget.

 In our first 100 years, we helped businesses bring clients through their doors by printing meaningful ads in our newspaper.
 We served our community by bringing information to all residents about great things that were happening, such as the South’s surrender at Appomatox or VE Day.